zuils/SeldomArchipelago/README.md

 This is a public beta for some features that may one day be included in Terraria's core Archipelago implementation.

-Only compatible with Calamity v2.0.6.2.
+Compatible with Calamity 2.1.2 (Workshop version)

 Built off of the [official Archipelago branch](https://github.com/Seldom-SE/archipelago_terraria_client), developed and managed by Seldom.
 If you're unclear about what Archipelago is, check out that page's README.